• Skip to primary navigation

 If you have not yet consolidated, you can seek a federal direct consolidation loan in order to obtain an income contingent repayment plan.
 Federal direct consolidation loans are available if you haven’t been able to obtain a FFEL consolidation loan, income sensitive repayment terms acceptable to you or if you have defaulted on your FFEL loans.

-Be sure to ask for income-contingent repayment or income-based repayment.
+You can request income-contingent repayment or income-based repayment.
 The consolidation loan application does not currently include a checkbox for requesting these repayment plans, so you must ask for it separately.

 Primary Sidebar